 Suicide prevention is near and dear to my heart.
 As a person with lived experience, I use my knowledge to help individuals who struggle with life's obstacles and help them realize that these struggles are temporary and can be overcome.
 Impacting as little as one individual means I have made a difference and, to me, that is an invaluable experience.

 I am passionate about creating a brighter and more inclusive future for youth and adults.
 My goal is to serve others, educate myself, and teach others to understand concepts that aid in mental wellness.
 I hope to support people who are ready to change negative habits and help people understand the importance of relationships; I am committed to creating a community of people who relate, understand, and respect one another.
-I envision a community where caring for mental health is second nature, just as caring for our physical health.
+I envision a community where caring for mental health is second nature.